-- Avoid excessive links within your text.
+Avoid excessive links within your text.
 Numerous in-text links can be distracting.
-Consider adding links as a list below the text (or in a right column), where they can be readily accessed.
+Consider adding links as a list below the main text, introducing them with (for example) an H3 "More information" heading.

-- Links should use descriptive text, not a URL or "click here."
+Links must use descriptive text, not a URL or "click here."
 Use precise wording for the link text, so the user has a clear idea of the content at the link destination.
 This is a requirement for ADA accessibility.

-Example: Visit the CITS help page for more information.
+- Example: For more information, visit the CITS help page

 Click here is meaningless to screen readers used by visually-impaired users.

-In T4, you create a link to an email address using the external link icon and then inserting mailto: before the email address: mailto:firstname.lastname@example.org (no spaces)
+Create a link to an email address using the external link feature and then inserting mailto: before the email address: mailto:firstname.lastname@example.org (no spaces)

-- Include the document type (PDF, DOC, PPT, XLS) in parentheses after the link text.
+Include the document type (PDF) in parentheses after the link text.